Frequently Asked Questions

 We support every world currency.
 When creating a project, you set the default currency for the reporting (e.g. what currency the Customer Lifetime Revenue is shown in).
 If your order export contains a 'Currency Code' column (ISO 4217 format), we'll convert orders in other currencies to your default currency at the prevailing exchange rate before processing them.

 No, we can interpret pretty much any order date from your CSV.
-When creating your project there is the option to force either a US or European interpretation of the date which you may need to enable if you're having issues.
+When creating your project there is the option to force either a US or European interpretation of the date and we even support dates in a UNIX timestamp format.

-The Custom Columns feature allows you to report on other data in your order export CSV file; we'll generate monthly and overall revenue and order charts for this data.
+The Custom Columns feature allows you to report on other data in your order export CSV file; we'll generatea variety of additonal tables and chart for this data.
 Typically our users may use this on columns like 'Payment Method', 'Shipping Method' and so on to get a beautiful visual representation of the performance of different options in these areas.
-Reports on 'Custom Columns' can only be generated if the column you specify contains more than 1 and no more than 250 distinct values.
+Reports on 'Custom Columns' can only be generated if the column you specify contains at least 2 and no more than 250 distinct values.

 Your Ecommerce Report

-We use background robots to generate the reports, so the answer is really "it depends".
+We use background robots to generate the reports, and most reports are typically completed within a few minutes.
 Reports from paid account plans are prioritised above reports from our free plan and the higher the account plan of the owner of the report project, the more priority is given to the report generation.
-We'll email you automatically as soon as your report is ready.

 Some of the custom columns you want to report on may not have the most presentable names; the solution is simply to change the name of the column header in your CSV before you upload it.